 Continuing along, the trail passes through farm fields, and you'll be able to see a lighthouse in the distance that indicates how close you really are to the seashore.
 At mile 3.8, you will have to do a short back-road jog to reconnect with the trail, but a blue-painted bike lane makes this a simple transition.
 Back on the path, you'll come to a long wooden bridge that provides the first unhindered view of the water.
 This lovely expanse is a gem on the Cross Island Trail.

 Before reaching the marina in Kent Narrows, you must head uphill to cross over the causeway on the parallel US 50, where there is an extremely wide shoulder.
-At the marina, you have a choice: head left to Chesapeake Exploration Center or right to continue along the trail.
+At the marina, you have a choice: head left to Chesapeake Heritage & Visitors Center or right to continue along the trail.
 Here, the trail becomes a series of sidewalks and access points to the waterfront and its restaurants and boat slips.

 Remember: safe use of rivers and any designated trails, at any time, is your responsibility!
 Trail maps are for informational and interpretive purposes only and are not meant for navigational purposes, nor do they take into account level of skills or ability required to navigate such trails.
 The Chesapeake Conservancy, National Park Service, and/or the individual trail associations assume no responsibility or liability for any injury or loss resulting directly or indirectly from the use of trails, maps or other printed or web-based materials.

 There is no fee for using the trail.

 The paved Cross Island Trail is perfect for biking with the whole family.
 The trail takes you through wetlands and historic districts, so be sure to stop and take in the sights.